jdelarosaizq/devops-playground/README.md

 `export GITUB_TOKEN=[your token here]
 `
 ## How it works?
 The idea is to interact with a local Kubernetes cluster using Github actions.
-For the sake of simplicity workflows will only produce a shell script with Terraform and Helm commands.
+Normally you would use a cloud service to interact from Github workflows, however, for the sake of simplicity, workflows will only produce a shell script with Terraform and Helm commands.
 After a pipeline is finished we can apply the changes in our local cluster by running this script:
 `./run-pipeline.sh OWNER REPO ARTIFACT_NAME
 `
 i.e.: